nikhilt10p/scrabble-word-builder/README.md

 | Q Z | 10 |

-# What I'd add with more time
+Optimization and scalability:

-Larger dictionary- TWL06 has around 178k words, would be a straight file swap Controller tests- MockMvc tests to cover the full HTTP layer on top of the service tests Docker - A Dockerfile so it runs without needing Java or Maven installed Score endpoint - Something like `GET /api/scrabble/score?word=WIZARD` for checking individual words Board word length cap - Right now there's no limit on board word length, but in a real game the board is 15 squares so it should probably be bounded
+Docker - A Dockerfile so it runs without needing Java or Maven installed Score endpoint - Something like `GET /api/scrabble/score?word=WIZARD` for checking individual words Board word length cap - Right now there's no limit on board word length, but in a real game the board is 15 squares so it should probably be bounded in real life events